aledenhawi/aledenhawi/README.md

 I am passionate about programming and continuously improving my skills.
 I have a solid foundation in **C++** (both FP & OOP) and have solved **over 200 programming problems** to strengthen my coding abilities.

-Currently, I am expanding my knowledge in **database design and development using SQL Server**, as well as **.NET and C#**, focusing on **Windows Forms applications**.
-I enjoy building projects that challenge my problem-solving and logical thinking skills.
+ And I have already
+🔹 Built strong programming foundations step by step
+🔹 Solved hundreds of problems and projects
+🔹 Learned clean code and Divide & Conquer thinking
+🔹 Mastered OOP concepts and applied them in C#
+🔹 Designed and queried databases professionally
+🔹 Connected C# applications to databases using ADO.NET 🔹 Understood architecture, layers, responsibilities, and data flow

-I am also working on improving my **English skills** and can **type quickly using all 10 fingers**.
+I am also working on improving my **English skills** as long as I am learning programming.

 ---